beamseree/farm/README.md

 -   `clear`: clears the console
 -   `time`: displays the time of the game

+You can also orbit around the farm by clicking and dragging.

 ## Running Program

 In the project directory, you can run: